Tunnel through an Australian mountain? No problem, says Elon Musk

 The entrepreneur behind electric carmaker Tesla has most recently turned his sights on tackling city traffic via low-cost tunnels created by his Boring Company, and in December unveiled a sample project near Los Angeles.

-So when an Australian politician tweeted at Musk on Wednesday about the costs of drilling through a mountain range north of Sydney, he responded quickly.
+So when an Australian politician tweeted at him on Wednesday about the costs of drilling through a mountain range north of Sydney, he responded quickly.

-"I'm a lawmaker in Sydney, which is choking with traffic.
-How much to build a 50km tunnel through the Blue Mountains and open up the west of our State?," asked New South Wales state MP Jeremy Buckingham.
+New South Wales state MP Jeremy Buckingham had asked: "I'm a lawmaker in Sydney, which is choking with traffic.
+How much to build a 50km tunnel through the Blue Mountains and open up the west of our State?"

-"About $15M/km for a two way high speed transit, so probably around $750M plus maybe $50M/station," Mr Musk replied late Wednesday, with his response liked more than 22,000 times on Twitter.
+Mr Musk replied: "About $15m/km for a two-way high speed transit, so probably around $750m plus maybe $50m/station."
+His response was liked more than 22,000 times on Twitter.

 He has more than 24 million followers on the social media platform.